Galveston has a grand reputation for its dramatic history and the haunted places within the city.

 The Bishop’s Palace

 This beautiful Victorian home was built in 1892 by Walter and Josephine Gresham.
-It is widely regarded as one of the most prominent examples of Victorian architecture in the United States today.
+It is widely regarded as one of the most prominent Victorian architecture examples in the United States today.

 Some tourists have also reported feeling somebody hitting or scratching them while they pass by or attempt to photograph the home.